danny-briskin/danny-briskin.github.io/docs/_posts/2021-07-09-ml-detects-decorative-images.markdown

 “Aeropostale Marilyn Monroe Graphic Tee - Navy, Medium” - 62%

-Well, okay, even me, a human, was not sure what do they want to sale using this picture (the answer is - a T-short)
+Well, okay, even I, a human, was not sure what do they wanted to sale using this picture (the answer is - a T-shirt)

 So, it is working.
 Let's make it usable.